hzdg/django-mailmate/README.rst

     register(MyRandomEmail)

 voila! your email should automatically show up in the admin and you can then override you default email class.
-Please not that your email class has to be a sub class of ``ConfigurableEmail``
+Please note that your email class has to be a subclass of ``ConfigurableEmail``